Red Beans and Rice with Ham is a delicious dinner that the family will love and help you stay on budget for food costs! Frugal never tasted so good!

 Today is cold and snowy here on our little homestead.
-In and out during the day to tend to the hens or walk the dog can chill you to the bone!
-Warming foods are in order!
+In and out during the day to tend to the hens or walk the dog, can chill you to the bone!
+A hot meal with warming foods are needed!
 Fortunately, I have a ham bone in the freezer and jars of dry beans on the pantry shelves.
-So today we are going to cook up some beans...
+So today we are going to cook up some red beans...

-While we do meal plan often what is stocked in the pantry helps in the decision of what to make for dinner.
+While we do meal plan from time to time, often what is stocked in the pantry is the deciding factor in what will be made for dinner.
 Especially when we have a turn in the weather and we want something a bit heartier!
-Tonight a pot of these Red Beans and Rice with Ham will be on our dinner table.
+Tonight a pot of Old Fashioned Red Beans and Ham with Carrot Brown Rice will be on our dinner table.
+Delicious and it won't require a trip to the grocery store.

-Because beans are your frugal alternative to meat and take well to meat as a flavoring agent only, not the star attraction.
-And a delicious bean dish is still the easiest way to offer a hearty dinner full of flavor but low on cost.
-They are filling, a good source of fiber, and full of minerals that we all need.
-Plus they do taste great, like this recipe for Red Beans and Rice with Ham!
-Like any recipe with a depth of flavor, there are a couple of steps, but the flavor is so worth it!
+And beans take well to using meat as part of the seasoning and not as the star attraction.
+And a delicious bean dish is still the easiest way to offer a hearty dinner, full of flavor but still low in cost.
+They are filling, a good source of fiber, and full of the minerals that we all need.
+Plus they really do taste great, like this recipe for Old Fashioned Red Beans and Ham with Carrot Brown Rice! as with any recipe with a depth of flavor, there are a couple of steps, but the flavor is so worth it!

 Some thoughts on this recipe: